About Brazil

 Jail & Inmate Records

-The Clay County Jail in Brazil serves as the primary detention facility for anyone arrested within county boundaries.
+The Clay County Jail in Brazil is the primary detention facility for anyone arrested within county boundaries.
 During booking, arrestees are photographed, fingerprinted, and have their personal information recorded into the system.
 The sheriff's office provides inmate lookup services that allow the public to search for current detainees.
 Visitation at the facility requires advance scheduling and strict adherence to security protocols.
+Bond and bail procedures follow Indiana state guidelines, permitting detainees to secure release by posting a set amount while awaiting their court appearances.

 Arrest Records